wjcarpenter/gvoice-sms-takeout-xml/README.md

 ## How to use this script
 You want to use Python 3 to run this, and you may have to `pip install` some of the imported modules if you don't happen to already have them.
+Even better would be to set up a python virtual environment, and install the dependencies with `pip install -r requirements.txt`.
-If you don't know what any of that means, contact the nearest smart alecky kid and get them to help you.
+If you don't know what some of that means, contact the nearest smart alecky kid and get them to help you.

 - Save sms.py in some convenient location.
 Let's call that location `/some/bin/sms.py`.
 It is a python script that requires Python 3.
 - Use Google Takeout to download Google Voice messages.
 That will give you a file named `takeout-`_something-something_`.zip`.
 - Unpack that ZIP file in some convenient location.
 Let's call that location `/someplace/t/`.
 The Google Voice files will be in a directory `Takeout/Voice/Calls/`, aka `/someplace/t/Takeout/Voice/Calls/`.
 - In a terminal window, go to directory `/someplace/t/Takeout/Voice/Calls/`.
 - Run the python script, for example, `python /some/bin/sms.py` or `python3 /some/bin/sms.py`.
 - If you get python errors, it is most likely because you are missing some of the imported modules.
 Use `pip` to install them until python stops complaining.
-For example, `pip install bs4`.
 - When the script starts running correctly, it will announce the locations of inputs and outputs and other helpful information.
 - If the script sees problems in the information, it will report them to you.
 See the information below about missing contacts.